Education and Learning

 Senior Tutor's Office

-Editing with phone.
 Welcome to the Director of Education & Senior Tutor's Office.
 The Director of Education & Senior Tutor's Office has the overall responsibility for the academic arrangements and welfare of all our students as well as the Director of Education & Senior Tutor's Department.
 It is also responsible for the development of the College's strategies and policies for the teaching, learning, and support of our students.
 We are committed to offering our students an educational environment that allows every one of them to perform at their full potential.
 We are located in F7-F9 Chapel Court and you can reach us by e-mail on firstname.lastname@example.org.
 The Graduate Office, located in F6 Chapel Court, deals with day-to-day administration of postgraduate affairs: email@example.com.

 The Senior Tutor has overall responsibility for students' educational needs, as well as providing advice on welfare issues.
 The Senior Tutor, Mark Nicholls, has been a Fellow of the College since 1999 and a Tutor for most of that time.
 He served as President of St John's from 2007 to 2011.
 Mark's responsibilities also involve looking after the College's Information Services and Systems.
 He has been the College Librarian for more than twenty years, and also has oversight of the IT Department and Communications Office.

 Mark's teaching and research interests lie in Tudor and Stuart government and politics.
 His publications include a study of the Gunpowder Plot, a history of the British Isles in the sixteenth century and a biography of Sir Walter Raleigh, written with Penry Williams.
 He is currently working on a history of Treason in England.
 Mark has also published several analyses of conspiracies and state trials, as well as studies of 'succession politics' at the death of Queen Elizabeth I.